pingcap/tidb-operator/deploy/aws/README.md

 ### Customize TiDB parameters

-Currently, there are not much parameters exposed to be customizable.
-If you need to customize these, you should modify the `templates/tidb-cluster-values.yaml.tpl` files before deploying.
-Or if you modify it and run `terraform apply` again after the cluster is running, it will not take effect unless you manually delete the pod via `kubectl delete po -n tidb --all`.
-This will be resolved when issue [#255](https://github.com/pingcap/tidb-operator/issues/225) is fixed.
+Currently, there are not many customizable TiDB parameters.
+And there are two ways to customize the parameters:

+* Before deploying the cluster, you can directly modify the `templates/tidb-cluster-values.yaml.tpl` file and then deploy the cluster with customized configs.
+* After the cluster is running, you must run `terraform apply` again every time you make changes to the `templates/tidb-cluster-values.yaml.tpl` file, or the cluster will still be using old configs.